ashkonf/AFChartKit/README.md

 A simple charting library for iOS.
 Right now only line charts are supported.
 Check out the (still incomplete) wiki for documentation.

-Below is an example of an AFLineChart instance shown in landscape mode:
+Below is an example of an AFLineChart instance appearing in landscape mode:

 ![Alt text](/ScreenshotLandscape.png "An example of an AFLineChart instance shown in landscape mode.")